Rules………………updated 7.9.2024

-1. Starting on October 15, 2023 riders are required to wear blaze orange or chartreuse on their torso and head– by Arkansas Law – when they are “in areas where (hunting) seasons are open.”
-Muzzle loading deer season will be open.
-This means that the only time you do not have to wear these colors is when in a town.
-If you will be riding on these last two days of the race, buy a jersey and a beanie in orange or chartreuse and you will be in compliance with the law.
+1. Riders are required to wear blaze orange or chartreuse on their torso and head– by Arkansas Law – when they are “in areas where (hunting) seasons are open.”
+Muzzle loading deer season will open October 19, 2024.
+This means that the race will not be affected by deer season in 2024.

 2. This is a self-supported ultra-biking event.
 Riders are expected to self-police themselves regarding the rules.